thedataquarry/rustinpieces/pieces/rest_api_postgres/README.md

 One nice feature of FastAPI is OpenAPI documenation is automatically generated for routes.
 This makes it very easy to test and document the API.
-Because Axum does not provide this same functionality a program such as [postman](https://www.postman.com/) with test routes manually created is needed to serve this pourpose.
-Additionally documentation would still need to be created.
+Because Axum does not provide this same functionality a program such as [aide](https://docs.rs/aide/latest/aide/) would need to be used to serve this purpose.

 In the tests you may have noticed that in Python we clear the database tables between each test, but we don't do this in Rust.
-The reason for this is by default pytest runs one test at a time while the default in Rust is to run tests in parallel.
+The reason for this is by default, `pytest` runs the tests sequentially, while the default in Rust is to run tests in parallel.
 Because of this if we were to clear the tables between tests in Rust we end up with race conditions.

 Let's use an example where we are checking that we can retrieve records from the database.
 First the